UGA Freedom of Expression Policy

 vi.
 Represent an unreasonable risk or threat to public health and/or safety, according to the discretion of the University in consultation with federal and state governments, law enforcement (including the University Police), and/or public health authorities;

 vii.
 Include camping or the use of temporary shelters (e.g., tents) as such activities are prohibited on University property;

 viii.
-Affix items to any permanent structure (e.g., buildings, fences, the Arch, trees, etc.) or use temporary signage (including billboards, projection screens, and posters), whether attached to a frame or other structure or planted in the ground, that is outside the immediate control of the individual or group engaged in the expressive activity;
+Affix items to any permanent structure (e.g., buildings, fences, the Arch, trees, etc.) or use temporary signage (including billboards, projection screens or projected images, and posters), whether attached to a frame or other structure or planted in the ground, that is outside the immediate control of the individual or group engaged in the expressive activity;

 ix.
 Involve temporary or permanent damage, defacement, or alteration of University buildings, sidewalks, or other property, including painting, graffiti, or “chalking;” or